Beaches of Puerto Lopez sunset, Ecuador

 Surfers on the beach of surftown Manabí, Ecuador.

 Everyone was so laid back and happy everywhere we went, and they appeared to not care very much about material possessions or time.
-Mathew said that most of the Ecuadorian people loved tourist because they appreciated the money tourists spent on their products and services.
+Matthew said that most Ecuadorian people loved tourists because they appreciated the money tourists spent on their products and services.
+We continued to immerse ourselves in Ecuadorian culture and the stunning coastal charm.
+The experience offered a blend of unique sights, sounds, and flavors that truly highlighted the diversity of the region.

 Beachside vendor of the surftown Manabí, Ecuador